Griswold Scout Reservation: Facilities

 Hidden Valley features sixteen established campsites of varying sizes.
-Campsite "Pioneer" is reserved for Scouts apart of the Provisional Troop or C.I.T Program.
 Campsites feature canvas walled tents which rest on raised, wooden platforms.
 Each campsite is equipped with a latrine, with two large shower houses spread among the camp.

 The Gilbert Dining Hall, which was built in 1997, serves Scouts three "family style" meals a day.
 It is capable of seating 620 people.
-Hidden Valley also features a campfire & ceremony amphitheater capable of seating 850 (completed in 2016), and Carter Lodge, which is used for training or meeting purposes, along with a leader's lounge.
+Hidden Valley also features a campfire & ceremony amphitheater capable of seating 850 (completed in 2016), and Carter Lodge, which is used for training or meeting purposes, along with a leader's lounge.(A small fire happened in Carter Lodge in 2023 and repairs were being done during 2025.)
 A 24-hour health lodge, trading post, and recently renovated chapel are available for Scouts.
+The chapel is dedicated to Marc P. Decoteau who was killed in action in Afghanistan while serving in the army.
+He was an eagle scout in Troop 56.
 The majority of these facilities are available for both scout and non-scout groups throughout the calendar year when summer camp is not in session.

 Programs

 Hidden Valley is run as a traditional Scout camp with full dining facilities and a wide variety of program areas and activities.
 Over 60 merit badges are able to be earned by Scouts, along with various training opportunities for Scouters.
 Three hour-long merit-badge blocks take place after breakfast, with troops participating in various activities after lunch.
 After dinner, many program areas open for camp-wide activities, often going into the night.

-Programs include low and high ropes courses as part of the COPE program, a 12-station archery range, a 16-station rifle/pistol range, an automated trap shooting range, three waterfronts (Chase, Sunset, and Main) with swimming and boating of all kinds on two different lakes, and any of the various week-long high-adventure treks.
+Programs include a high ropes courses as part of the COPE program, a 12-station archery range, a 16-station rifle/pistol range, an automated trap shooting range, two waterfronts (Chase, and Main) with swimming and boating of all kinds on Lake Eileen, and any of the various week-long high-adventure treks.